Dogs lick and even chew their paws now and then. Most of the time it’s nothing, just normal grooming.

 Anxiety

-Anxiety in dogs is a more common problem than we usually think.
-To deal with anxiety, dogs often develop some compulsive behaviors such as excessive barking or paw licking and chewing.
+Anxiety in dogs is more common than people assume.
+To deal with anxiety, a dog will often fall into a compulsive habit, whether that’s nonstop barking or chewing and licking its paws.

 Boredom